harishworkplace/Wallace_tree_multiplier/README.md

 );

 ### Simulation
-The modules are designed for simulation in any Verilog-compatible simulator like ModelSim, Vivado, or Icarus Verilog.
+The modules are designed for simulation in any Verilog-compatible simulator like ModelSim, Vivado, nclaunch, or Icarus Verilog.
 You can write a testbench to validate the functionality of the Wallace Tree Multiplier and verify its performance for various test cases, including edge cases such as multiplication by zero or large numbers.